adkf37/adkf37/README.md

 # Research Catalogue & Repository Index

-> A compact, navigable summary of my research ideas and project themes.This page catalogues my research questions and links them to various repositories so visitors can quickly find code, papers, and research directions.
+> A compact, navigable summary of my research ideas and project themes.
+This page catalogues my research questions and links them to various repositories so visitors can quickly find code, papers, and research directions.
 Obviously a work in progress...

 ---